April 20, 2023 | Amanda Khatri

 As we approach International Earth Day, it’s important to raise awareness about climate change and what can be done to protect our planet.
 On the 22nd of April every year, Earth Day promotes the need for environmental protection and features various initiatives to support sustainability.
 This year the theme is ‘Invest in Our Planet.’

-Nations worldwide are playing a key part in advocating for a greener future through sustainable investments to achieve net zero targets, recognising the threat of climate change and biodiversity decline.
+Nations worldwide are playing a key part in advocating for a greener future through sustainable investments to achieve net zero targets, recognizing the threat of climate change and biodiversity decline.
 There have been several advancements in the fight against global warming, from reporting obligations such as the Sustainable Finance Disclosure Regulation (SFDR) to greener economical strategies.

 The Environmental, Social and Governance (ESG) movement has become more defined this past year, as greenwashing and sustainability regulations are gaining popularity in financial services.
 CUBE’s recent report on the Evolution of ESG explored 52,920 ESG-related regulatory content to uncover that nearly 16,000 references were made to ‘sustainability’ alone globally, drastically increasing from 2021 to 2022.
-This emphasises global regulators’ efforts in advocating for ESG, despite the slowdown in progress due to inflation and the effects of Russia’s war on the economy.
+This emphasizes global regulators’ efforts in advocating for ESG, despite the slowdown in progress due to inflation and the effects of Russia’s war on the economy.

 Our report also found that UK regulators such as the Financial Conduct Authority (FCA) were among the top issuing bodies to publish the most ESG regulatory content globally.
-To transition to a greener economy, UK regulators have recognised that changes need to be implemented to meet its net-zero target by 2050.
+To transition to a greener economy, UK regulators have recognized that changes need to be implemented to meet its net-zero target by 2050.
 As such, the UK was the first major country to execute a Green Finance Strategy back in 2019.
 Additionally, in 2022, £23 billion of new low-carbon investment was delivered in the UK, including from renewable sources, hydrogen, nuclear, and electrified transport to clean heat.

 As efforts to combat climate change risks progress, so does the green strategy.
-In March 2023, the HM government released an update to the 2019 strategy, known as the ‘Mobilising Green Investment, 2023 Green Finance Strategy.’
+In March 2023, the HM government released an update to the 2019 strategy, known as the ‘Mobilizing Green Investment, 2023 Green Finance Strategy.’